janpeuker/awesome-tech-roles/README.md

 - [Testing Microservices, the sane way](https://copyconstruct.medium.com/testing-microservices-the-sane-way-9bb31d158c16) - Cindy Sridharan&apos;s instant classic overarching framework of testing approaches explaining how QA testers fit in with automation.
 - [Testing of Microservices](https://engineering.atspotify.com/2018/01/11/testing-of-microservices/) - Spotify reshaped the classic Testing Pyramid into the Microservices Testing Honeycomb.
 - [Two kinds of testing](https://blog.nelhage.com/post/two-kinds-of-testing/) - Nelson Elhage&apos;s blog has many pearly on testing, this one talks about fuzzing, regression and integration testing.
+- [Why observability matters for testers](https://www.thoughtworks.com/en-sg/insights/blog/observability/why-observability-matters-testers) - Interesting perspective from Parveen Khan how SRE and QA can overlap.
 - [V-Models for Testing](https://insights.sei.cmu.edu/blog/using-v-models-for-testing/) - (For comparison) The V-Model is used in traditional industry quality assurance, fittingly presented by the Software Engineering Institute (SEI).

 ### Operations